Do You Need an Analog Comparator in Your Embedded System?

 Analog comparator output voltage with and without hysteresis.

-Advantages of an Analog Comparator in Your MCU
+Advantages of an Integrated Analog Comparator

 • Simplified switching.
 If you just need to detect the difference between 2 voltage states, an integrated analog comparator is a better option than using an external op-amp circuit and an ADC channel.
 You won’t need to program some numerical threshold and conversion into your firmware to estimate when the input voltage is truly saturated.